pdfcrunch/pdfcrunch.github.io/terms.md

 <div class="section">

-# Unleash Your Server LTD Terms of Service

 ## 1. Terms

-By accessing the website at https://pdfcrun.ch, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By accessing the website at [https://pdfcrun.ch](https://pdfcrun.ch) or any of its subdomains, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website are protected by applicable copyright and trademark law.

 ## 2. Use License

-- a.
-Permission is granted to temporarily download one copy of the materials (information or software) on Unleash Your Server LTD's website for personal, non-commercial transitory viewing only.
+1. Permission is granted to temporarily download one copy of the materials (information or software) on Unleash Your Server LTD's website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:

-    - i. modify or copy the materials;
+    1. modify or copy the materials;
-    - ii. use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
+    2. use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
-    - iii. attempt to decompile or reverse engineer any software contained on Unleash Your Server LTD's website;
+    3. attempt to decompile or reverse engineer any software contained on Unleash Your Server LTD's website;
-    - iv. remove any copyright or other proprietary notations from the materials; or
+    4. remove any copyright or other proprietary notations from the materials; or
-    - v. transfer the materials to another person or "mirror" the materials on any other server.
+    5. transfer the materials to another person or "mirror" the materials on any other server.

-- b.
-This license shall automatically terminate if you violate any of these restrictions and may be terminated by Unleash Your Server LTD at any time.
+2. This license shall automatically terminate if you violate any of these restrictions and may be terminated by Unleash Your Server LTD at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.

 ## 3. Disclaimer

-- a.
-The materials on Unleash Your Server LTD's website are provided on an 'as is' basis.
+1. The materials on Unleash Your Server LTD's website are provided on an 'as is' basis.
 Unleash Your Server LTD makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.

-- b.
-Further, Unleash Your Server LTD does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.
+2. Further, Unleash Your Server LTD does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.

 ## 4. Limitations